eCharge Advisor

 Save money!

-• Initial purchase.
-The median price for new vehicles in the US at the beginning of 2023 is about $49,000.
-There are some quite capable electric cars with 200-mile range now available for about $30,000.
-Substantial Federal and State incentives bring the actual out of pocket to less than that.
-It’s a bit of tax money you can take back.
+• Initial purchase: The median price for new vehicles in 2026 is about $52,000.
+There are quite capable electric cars with 300-miles range now available for $15,000 less than that average.
+State incentives can bring the out of pocket even a bit lower.
+For most folks an EV is feel good, but it's money smart, too.

 • With back-of-the-napkin precision, and a "wag" on depreciation, your car might be worth 20% of its original value at the end of 10 years.
-Your modest EV that cost you $25K after incentives would be worth $5K (20 gone to depreciation).
-The guy who paid $49,000 would have $9,800 residual value (39.2 gone to depreciation).
+Your very capable EV that cost you $35K after incentives would be worth $7K (28K gone to depreciation).
+If you paid $52,000, residual would $10,400 (41.6 gone to depreciation)

 10 years ICE EV